-The recent Constitutional amendment allowing reservations on economic grounds has generated much interest but the quota system in India is much older that you think.
+The many constitutional amendments allowing reservations on economic grounds always generate much interest, but the quota system in India is much older than you think.
 Way before it was enshrined in the Indian Constitution, this policy was first implemented by a young raja who was outraged at being misled by palace priests during religious rituals.

 This farsighted ruler was Chhatrapati Shahu (1874-1922) of the princely state of Kolhapur.
 At the Chhatrapati’s behest, on 26th July 1902, an administrative order was passed in the Kolhapur State Gazette that sent shockwaves across British India.
 It stated: